amilcarrey/piano-piano/README.md

 # Piano-Piano

+### Flow
+1. User will upload it's profile information (skills with seniority, experience and about)
+2. Then select a job
-This small app will consist in a user uploading its own profile (like linkedin but smaller) and from a job request creating a new recommendation letter using ChatGPT API.
+3. The app will create a recommendation letter given the user profile and the requested job description using ChatGPT API

 ## Endpoints
 - GET: profile
 - POST: profile
 - GET: presentation
 - POST: presentation
+- GET: jobs

+No CRUD for the jobs by the time

 # Tech stack
 ## Front